ncatlab/nlab-content/pages/8/3/1/1/1138/content.md

 ## References

-for the general description in terms of Kan extension and sheafification see section 17.5 of
+For the general description in terms of Kan extension and sheafification see section 17.5 of

 * Kashiwara-Schapira, [[Categories and Sheaves]]

-For the description in terms of pullback of etale spaces see secton VII.1 of
+For the description in terms of pullback of étale spaces, see section VII.1 of

 * MacLane-Moerdijk, [[Sheaves in Geometry and Logic]]